kaysamtham-blip/Typescript_learn/README.md

 - [unknown] vs [any] operator:
  -[unknown]: not clarified type when setting but have to clarify afterwards in the code before the output is processed -[any]: not clarified type for variables, can be any type, flexible to change data in any time.
 Compiler won't enforced type rules, no properties and suggestions given

+8/7:
+- In function, with vs without parameters:
+ - with parameters: can insert new variables every time to operate the function and give different result based on parameters entered
+ - without parameters: same output runs out everytime, function can independantly operate without input inserted
+- [as] operator: notify and declare to compiler document
+ - if("trackingno" in item ) {..}
+   const isPackage = item as Package； console.log(isPackage.item)